NVIDIA-AI-IOT/jetnet/docs/setup_multi-container.md

 v4l2-ctl --list-devices
 ```

-For your webcam to be `/dev/video0`, create a v4l2loopback device with device ID `10` (incremented by 10).
+For your webcam to be `/dev/video0`, create a v4l2loopback device with an unused device ID.
+We'll use device `10` (incremented by 10).

 ```bash
 sudo modprobe v4l2loopback video_nr=10 exclusive_caps=1 card_label="Virtual webcam"
 ```

 You should find `/dev/video10` got created.
+You can verify this again by calling ``v4l2-ctl --list-devices``.

 ### Start streaming to the v4l2loopback device